Is It Legal To Kill Squirrels That Are Stealing My Bird Food?

 Invest in a squirrel proof bird feeder, or one that has small mesh holes so that squirrels and larger birds cannot easily get to the food.
 Don’t put out food on the ground or on bird tables, which will not only attract squirrels but also vermin and other pests.

 You could also try adding cayenne pepper to the food you offer to the birds that visit your garden or use a specially formulated squirrel repellent spray.
-We have a number of other tips to prevent squirrels stealing your bird food and we would recommend that you try these rather than killing them.
+We have a number of other tips to prevent squirrels stealing your bird food and we recommend that you try these rather than killing them.